Workforce & Demographics

 Jobs in NOVA is Within or Adjacent to the Tech Industry

-Of FFX NOVA Population Identifies as Asian, African American or Another Race
+Fairfax County EDAOf FFX NOVA Total Population Identifies as Asian, African American or Another Race

-Few places in the world offer the magnitude and depth of the Fairfax NOVA workforce — a regional highly-skilled and diverse labor pool of 6 million people.
-More than 65 percent of the Fairfax NOVA population holds a bachelor’s degree or higher; over 50 percent of the region’s population identifies as Asian, African American or another race; and nearly 40 percent of the population speaks at least one foreign language.
+Few places in the world offer the magnitude and depth of the Fairfax, VA workforce — a regional highly skilled and diverse labor pool of 6 million people.
+Educational attainment here is exceptional, with more than 65 percent of the Fairfax NOVA population holding a bachelor’s degree or higher.
+Over 50 percent of the region’s population identifies as Asian, African American or another race, with 16.4% identifying as Hispanic or Latino, and nearly 40 percent of the population speaks at least one foreign language.
 Northern Virginia’s diverse demographics are also on full display in terms of business ownership.

-More than 18,000 tech degrees and certificates are awarded annually across the region in one of the highest tech talent concentrations in the U.S. Fairfax NOVA’s strategic location close to Washington, D.C. only adds to the availability of talent with in-demand skills across industries.
+More than 18,000 tech degrees and certificates are awarded annually across the region, which has one of the highest tech talent concentrations in the U.S. Fairfax NOVA’s strategic location close to Washington, D.C. only adds to the availability of talent with in-demand skills across industries.

 Talent that Speaks Your Language